Berkeley-MDes/tdf-fa23-CD3-github/README.md

 In the first week, I delved into the realm of parametric design using Rhino 3D and Grasshopper 3D...

-🤯 Even though I had experience modeling with Rhino, I mainly used it to get familiar with understanding and constructing three-dimensional views without any requirement of accuracy.
-Thus, when I tried exporting my design for laser cutting one time, I could not fit the physical pieces together afterward.
-I was surprised to find that I experienced a steep learning curve as I opened up the Rhino application again a few years later and became completely unfamiliar with the interface and functions.
-I was used to starting with a blank canvas and immediately seeing geometries building.
-Working with computational design and the new tool Grasshopper, however, I could not understand the blank viewports in the beginning, the unselectable geometries, and the baking concept, until I read
+🤯 Though having played with Rhino modeling a few years ago, I used it primarily for grasping 3D concepts rather than precision.
+This became evident when my attempt to export a design for laser cutting resulted in ill-fitting pieces back then.
+Reopening Rhino years later, I faced a steep relearning curve of the interface.
+The introduction of Grasshopper for computational design confused me with unfamiliar situations and elements like empty viewports, unselectable geometries, and the baking process.
+Introduced to computational design and the new tool, however, I could not understand the blank viewports in the beginning, the unselectable geometries, and the baking concept, until I read [this article](https://modelab.gitbooks.io/grasshopper-primer/content/1-foundations/1-1/3_talking-to-rhino.html) explaining how Grasshopper communicates with Rhino.

 ### Reflections
 * reflections on what you learned and how you learned it
 * an assessment of the state of your work

+ these ==very important words==

 reflect on the experience of exploring a procedural model whose output is a cell phone stand design in Rhino
 Consider: What other contextual observations would be useful to capture?